amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 > And `C:\` generally refers to the root directory that contains user files, programs, and windows itself.
 >
 > On Mac/Linux, the operating system defines a single file system for all devices.
-> The root folder is '\'.
+> The root folder is '/'.
-> If you plug in an external drive, it is probably mounted as a folder in '\Volumes\'.
+> If you plug in an external drive, it is probably mounted as a folder in '/Volumes/'.
 {: .callout}

-Some portions of that path like `Desktop` may be familiar as folders you might see in a GUI.
+Some portions of that path, for example, `Desktop`, might be as familiar to you as the folders you see in a GUI.
-A file path encodes the same heirarchy of folders that we click through, expressing it as folder names divided by slashes.
+A file path encodes the same hierarchy of folders that we click through, expressing it as series of folder names divided by slashes.
-We know `CoolStuff` is a subdirectory stored inside of `Desktop`.
+We know that `CoolStuff` is a subdirectory stored inside of `Desktop`.
 We can also see that `Desktop` is a subdirectory of `alice`, which is a subdirectory of `Users` which is a subdirectory of root.

 ____diagram of folders____